-Immediately following a head injury or the diagnosis of a concussion, physicians prefer the teenager to "shut down," or avoid any "brain activities" for only a short amount of time.
+Immediately following a head injury or the diagnosis of a concussion, healthcare providers prefer the teenager to "shut down," or avoid any "brain activities" for only a short amount of time.
 Cognitive function or "brain activities" should remain at a level below the current symptoms, which means activity is ok as long as it doesn't cause an increase in the current concussion symptoms.
 For a teenager, brain activities are described as reading, playing video games, texting, any computer use, watching TV, homework, and school work.
-As symptoms resolve, the teen can gradually return to small amounts of activity for shortened periods of time, with breaks to give the brain an opportunity to rest.
-This is VERY important for healing - the more an individual pays attention to the symptoms and rests when needed, the quicker and better outcome/recovery he or she will experience.
+As symptoms resolve, the teen can gradually return to small amounts of activity for shortened periods of time, with breaks, to give the brain an opportunity to rest.
+This is VERY important for healing - the more an individual pays attention to the symptoms and rests when needed, the greater potential for a better outcome/recovery.

-Libertyville High School strives to support students diagnosed with a concussion in accordance with medical professional recommendations and Illinois mandates.
-We have designed a protocol for concussion care specific to the educational community at LHS.
+District 128 strives to support students diagnosed with a concussion in accordance with medical professional recommendations and Illinois mandates.
 Please refer to this for guidance during a student's recovery period.
-Contact one of the school nurses or athletic trainer with any questions.

 More information on concussions can be found at: